-- Invite the youth to some further research on the Second Vatican Council to discover why the Council is one of the most significant religious events of recent decades. - Suggest that the young people research information on the internet, in reference books, or by talking to people who remember the events of the Council. - Have the youth interview older Catholics who were young adults or older during the 1960s.
-Have them ask these people to describe how the teachings of the Council affected life in their parish. - Arrange for the young people to share what they find out with the paper, pens or pencils
+- Invite students to some further research on the Second Vatican Council to discover why the Council is one of the most significant religious events of recent decades. - Suggest that the students research information on the internet, in reference books, or by talking to people who remember the events of the Council. - Have the students interview older Catholics who were young adults or older during the 1960s.
+Have them ask these people to describe how the teachings of the Council affected life in their parish. - Arrange for the students to share what they find out with the class.